Diagnose cloud computers

 Resources

-1. Log on to the Elastic Desktop Service Enterprise console.
+1. Log on to the EDS enterprise console.

-2. In the left-side navigation pane, choose Resources > Cloud Computers.
+2. In the left-side navigation pane, choose Resource Management > Cloud Computers.

 3. In the top navigation bar, select a region.

-4. On the Cloud Computers page, find the target cloud computer and start a diagnosis:
+4. On the Cloud Computers page, find the cloud computer you want to diagnose and choose one of the following methods to run a diagnosis:

 • In the Actions column, click More and select Diagnosis.